mxagar/music_genre_classification/README.md

 The used dataset is a modified version of the [songs in Spotify @ Kaggle](https://www.kaggle.com/datasets/mrmorj/dataset-of-songs-in-spotify): in contains 40k+ song entries, each with 12 features, and the target variable is the genre they belong to.
 More information on the dataset can be found in the folder [`data_analysis`](data_analysis), which is not necessarily part of pipeline.

+All the tracking done with Weights and Biases (W&B) can be accessed at the project page: [wandb.ai/datamix-ai/music_genre_classification](https://wandb.ai/datamix-ai/music_genre_classification).

 Table of contents:

 - [Music Genre Classification: A Boilerplate Reproducible ML Pipeline with MLflow and Weights & Biases](#music-genre-classification-a-boilerplate-reproducible-ml-pipeline-with-mlflow-and-weights--biases)